UPPMAX/programming_formalisms/docs/development_design/excercise_1_Design.md

             - make possible to read other files (defined by)
             - there is a document that connects filenames to stations
             - argument can be station name and the program reads the right file

-## Exercise

-???+ question "Exercise"

-    Discuss risks and requirements (A short Needs Analysis) for the program above.

 !!!- hint "Hints for needs"